Delays: Everything's the Rush (2008)

 Their debut release on Fiction, Everything's the Rush was released in May 2008, and was recorded over a twenty-day period in Spain.
 The first single to be released from the album was "Hooray".
 This was preceded by an EP, Love Made Visible, released in November 2007.
 "Keep It Simple" was the next single released from Everything's the Rush.
 The video for the single starred Ewen Macintosh, who played Keith in The Office (the original UK programme).

 In July 2008, Delays won the Writers' Choice award at The Mag Awards, presented by The Mag.
 Also in July 2008 Delays' song, "Are You Ready", was selected as the theme music for the online game Football Superstars.

 In October 2008, Delays released Lost Tunes, an EP of assorted cover versions, for digital download sale.

 Star Tiger Star Ariel (2010)

 In March 2010, it was announced on the Delays official website that Star Tiger Star Ariel would be released on Lookout Mountain Records in June that year, with the opening single, "Unsung", released on 14 June.
-Unfortunately, despite becoming an instant fan-favourite as well as being very popular throughout the band, no chart success was to follow.
+Despite becoming an instant fan-favourite as well as being very popular throughout the band, no chart success was to follow.
 The album takes its name from two British South American Airways airliners named 'Star Tiger' and 'Star Ariel' which disappeared in the Bermuda Triangle in the 1940s.